 Toluene Diisocyanate (a.k.a.
 TDI) is an organic compound, in the aromatic isocyanate class.
 It is a colorless oily liquid, with sharp, pungent odor, soluble in acetone, benzene, and other organic solvents.
-TDI readily reacts with water at ambient temperature, forming insoluble urea compound and a large amount of carbon dioxide gas.
-Like other isocyanates, TDI can be classified as potential human carcinogens.
+TDI readily reacts with water at ambient temperature, forming insoluble urea compounds and a large amount of carbon dioxide gas.
+Like other isocyanates, TDI can be classified as potential human carcinogen.
 The main effects of hazardous exposures are occupational asthma and other lung problems, as well as irritation of the eyes, nose, throat, and skin.
 It is largely produced, accounting for 34.1% of the global isocyanate market in 2000.
 It is mainly used in the manufacture of polyurethane products.

 Intratec offers professional, easy-to-understand reports examining Toluene Diisocyanate production.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
 All reports are based on the most recent economic data available (Q2 2019).

 You can find below reports focused on Toluene Diisocyanate production processes currently offered by Intratec.
 If none of the off-the-shelf reports listed below fits your needs, you can request a bespoke report tailored to your needs, for as low as USD 2,900!